Search This Blog

 1857- Mary Ann Horrod.
 Daughter of Samuel and Mary.
 She must have been resident in name only as nearly all the house's furniture had been sold the previous year.
 Later that year a new temporary occupier was in place:

-1857- T. A Pope is leaving neighborhood so selling off some of the household goods from his home, Oxford House.
+1857- T. A Pope was leaving the neighborhood so selling off some of the household goods from his home, Oxford House.

 1861- Peter and Louisa Bossier and their children.